 Choose a home with Common

 Itching to move?
-Renting with Common gives you access to amazing neighborhoods within major U.S. cities for an attainable price.
+Renting with Common gives you access to the safest neighborhoods within major cities in the United States for an attainable price.
 We offer private apartments and all-inclusive coliving suites with amenities like on-site laundry, high-speed WiFi, exclusive events, and discounts to local and national brands.
-Plus, living at Common means that you have a built-in sense community that you won’t find anywhere else.
+Plus, living at Common means that you have a built-in sense of community that you won’t find anywhere else.
 Stay tuned for news on our upcoming Miami homes!